Neil Carey Arena

 No. 6 Lewis

-Friday’s match featuring BYU and Loyola-Chicago will be televised live nationally on BYUtv.
-All three other matches over the weekend will be streamed live on TheW.tv.
-Live stats will also be available for all matches.
-Links can be found on the BYU men’s volleyball schedule page.
+Saturday’s match against Loyola-Chicago will be streamed live on ESPN3.
+Links to live stats for both matches can be found on the BYU men’s volleyball schedule page.